Squamous Cell Carcinoma (SCC) Lung Samples

 Following are the three types of surgery commonly used to treat lung cancer:

-- Segmentectomy or wedge resection, in which a small part of the lung is surgically removed
+- Segmentectomy or wedge resection, in which a surgeon surgically removes a small part of the lung.

-- Lobectomy, in which one or two lobes of the lung are surgically removed
+- Lobectomy, in which a surgeon surgically removes one or two lobes of the lung.

-- Pneumonectomy, in which an entire lung is surgically removed
+- Pneumonectomy, in which a surgeon surgically removes an entire lung.

 Radiation therapy sends high-energy beams of radiation to shrink cancer cells and destroy tumors.
-It may be used in combination with surgery or chemotherapy.
-There are two types of radiation therapy, sometimes, both types are used to treat lung cancer.
+Additionally, it may be used in combination with surgery or chemotherapy.
+Specifically, there are two types of radiation therapy; sometimes, both types are used to treat lung cancer.

-Chemotherapy treatments are drugs that can kill cancer.
-Chemotherapy drugs stop cancerous cells from being able to grow and reproduce.
-Chemotherapy may be used alone or along with radiation therapy or surgery.
+In contrast, chemotherapy treatments are drugs that can kill cancer.
+Moreover, chemotherapy drugs stop cancerous cells from being able to grow and reproduce.
+Consequently, chemotherapy may be used alone or along with radiation therapy or surgery.

-Following are some of the other treatments for used for lung cancer patients:
+Furthermore, following are some of the other treatments used for lung cancer patients:

 - Photodynamic therapy (PDT), otherwise known as laser therapy, which is a type of cancer treatment that targets cancerous cells